KangchengHou/admix-kit/docs/rfmix.md

 Before we start, create a new folder to store these reference data (e.g. `/path/to/1kg_pgen`) and `cd /path/to/1kg_pgen`.
 This will be the directory where we run the following steps (each step will correspond to a script file).

+If you want to skip the details, just save the following 3 steps as 3 separate script files:
+1. `step1-download.pgen.sh`
+2. `step2-divide-chrom.sh`
+3. `step3-download-map.py`

+And run each of them, you will get the 1,000 Genomes project reference panel ready.
 ```

 ### Step 1.1: download 1,000 Genomes reference panel